 Here are some things you can do to prepare for pollen season:

-- If you experience wheezing, shortness of breath, chest tightness or continuing coughing then you may have asthma.
+- If you experience wheezing, shortness of breath, chest tightness or a persistent cough then you may have asthma.
 It’s important you talk to your GP and get it checked out.

 And finally, where possible avoid being outside during thunderstorms from October through December – especially in the wind gusts that come before the storm.
 Go inside and close your doors and windows.
 If you have your air conditioning on, turn it onto recirculate.